deonvz/keycloak/README.md

 # keycloak

 Containerized Keycloak solution for Single Sign On.
+This solution includes a traefik which serves as a reverse proxy.

+Run the container: sudo docker compose up -d